 The star was dominant in the quarterfinals and semifinals, but when she threw the baton in the final, the start was not as desired.
 This put the 29-year-old in a different situation compared to earlier in the season.

-Now she was forced to chase placements, the race became more stressful and she finished in third place behind Marielle Berger Sabbatel, France, and Fanny Smith, Switzerland.
+Now she was forced to chase placements; the race became more stressful, and she finished in third place behind Marielle Berger Sabbatel, France, and Fanny Smith, Switzerland.

 The next World Cup competition awaits on Sunday, also taking place in Innichen.

-Sandra Näslund has nevertheless had a great start to the season – the star's comeback after two seasons were ruined by injuries – and tops the total with 360 points, 115 ahead of second place Fanny Smith.
+Sandra Näslund has nevertheless had a great start to the season – the star's comeback after two seasons that were ruined by injuries – and tops the total with 360 points, 115 ahead of second place Fanny Smith.